egberts/egberts.github.io-src/content/articles/vim-faster-reloading-of-syntax.md

 # Press ENTER to execute: vim named.vim
 ```

-just to VIEW a change to the syntax file.
-Now, it is minimized to seven (7) keystrokes.
+to VIEW a change to the syntax file.
+Now, keystrokes are down seven (7).

 Bah.
 Surely, there is that single keystroke method to do all that jazz somewhere.

 And there is.
 One could do one of the followings: